Lay flat vinyl

 Audio for slide 43 (mp3)

+Use a straight edge with sufficient thickness.
 If you need to use a straight edge, make sure it is thick enough to guide the blade without letting it ride up over the edge.

 Audio for slide 44 (mp3)